Quaranteens: Practice Makes Patience

 Once we are aware of our feelings, the next step is to learn how to regulate our emotions to help us to better practice patience.

-We are in a unique situation with COVID-19 and the stay-at-home order.
-Our new reality will require us to adapt and be flexible with our emotion regulation and coping strategies.
+Our rapidly changing world requires us to adapt and be flexible with our emotion regulation and coping strategies.
 Reflect on your experience and emotions during this time, and keep an open mind as you identify ways to manage your emotions and responses.

-Think about some of the ways you coped with your emotions before the stay-at-home order (e.g. playing basketball, grabbing coffee with friends), and think of new ways to cope that can be adapted to being at home (e.g. learning a new hobby, crafting, baking).
+Think about some of the ways you coped with your emotions in the past (e.g. playing basketball, grabbing coffee with friends), and think of new ways to cope that can be adapted to current situations you face.

 Ask yourself:

-• What are some things that I did to cope with my feelings before COVID-19?
+• What are some things that I did to cope with my feelings in the past?
 Grabbing coffee with friends.

-• How can I use those strategies and adapt them to COVID-19?
-Facetime my friends while brewing a cup of coffee.
+• How can I use those strategies and adapt them to my current situation?
+Spending time with friends and asking for the support you need.

 Connecting Patience to Your Purpose

 Lastly, our research here at Thrive Center shows that connecting our experience to a greater purpose is fundamental to practicing patience.
-COVID-19 is a trying time for all of us as a society.
-By connecting our experience to a greater purpose, it helps to remind us that we are not alone in our experiences, and that staying at home is helping the greater good.
-Being in touch with our purpose helps us to elevate our emotions, see beyond any immediate challenges, and persevere.
+By connecting our experience to a greater purpose, it helps to remind us that we are not alone in our experiences Being in touch with our purpose helps us to elevate our emotions, see beyond any immediate challenges, and persevere.

 Reflect on these questions:

-• How does connecting to this purpose now impact the way I view this situation?
-I am staying home for a reason, I am saving lives and protecting others.
+• How does connecting to this purpose now impact the way I view my current situation?

 • After applying this last step, how will it help me develop patience moving forward?